kapelabulungu/kapelabulungu/README.md

-- Hi There 👋, My Name Is Paul Kapelabulungu
+## Hi There 👋

-- 👀 I’m interested in Networking, Cyber security, Pythong and Linux OS
+My Name Is Paul Kapelabulungu am a recent graduate interested in Networking, Cyber security, Python and Linux OS!

 - 🌱 I’m currently working on my Python Skills